hysds/metrics_extractor/README.md

 * __daily count avg__: the mean count of successful jobs sampled over the given duration.
 * __count over duration__: the total count of successful jobs sampled over the given duration.
 * __duration days__: the sampled duration to query ES of job metrics.

-This collapses the aggregrates to all enumerations of job name across all of its verisons and instance types.

 Note that the aggregates are constrained to only samples with successful jobs (exit code 0) and ignores failed jobs so as to not skew the timing results.